 At Hodges Boulevard Presbyterian Church (HBPC), we take seriously our scriptural and historical mandates to welcome and educate God's people.
 We thank all those who wish to aid our church and serve God in this important mandate.
 A significant part of the educational process is providing a safe place.
-We work hard to provide an environment for spiritual growth in a context of healthy, positive relationships with adults.
+We work hard to provide an environment for spiritual growth in a context of healthy, positive relationships with adults and our children and youth.
 We take seriously our responsibility to shield all who attend and participate in our activities from emotional, physical, and sexual abuse.
 Equally, we desire to protect our adults from accusations of abuse and to limit the exposure of the church to legal risk and liability.
+The information contained in this document is provided to guide your interactions not only with children/youth, but also with other volunteers; to accomplish both of those goals.

 When working with children and youth we need to be clear in thought, word, and deed.
-Thus creating a safe space for children, youth and adults to gather for education and fellowship is about setting boundaries.
+Thus, creating a safe space for children, youth and adults to gather for education and fellowship is about setting boundaries.
 Please do not regard these boundaries as restrictions.
-The boundaries are put in place to create freedom from fear and concern for our safety.
+The boundaries are in place to create freedom from fear and our concern for the safety of all participants.